Ballarat is so close to Melbourne that it's often overlooked by long-haul travellers, especially those settling in for a drive interstate.

 SOUTH (15-minute drive)

-The lookout tower at Mount Buninyong offers sweeping views, while nearby Lal Lal Falls are at their most impressive in the cooler months.
+The lookout tower at Mount Buninyong offers sweeping views of the region, while nearby Lal Lal Falls are at their most impressive in the cooler months.
 Be sure to stop by the Buninyong township for a latte or settle in for brunch with a difference at The Shared Table.

 EAST (15-minute drive)

-Pick your own sunflowers on the Britt family farm near the village of Dunnstown.
-The fields bloom from mid-February to late March, so check the farm’s website for the latest seasonal updates.
+Tiptoe through the sunflowers on the Britt family farm near the village of Dunnstown.
+The fields bloom from mid-February to late March, so check the Pick Your Own Sunflowers website for the latest seasonal updates.
 Pre-booking your session is essential.

 Located just off the Western Highway at Warrenheip, the Ballarat Vintage and Collectables Market is also a must-do for bargain hunters.